Glossary - Ingredients

 What is yellowtail?

-Yellowtail / Hamachi, buri (はまち, ぶり in Japanese) changes its name depending on the stage of growth in Japanese.
-It is most delicious in winter, when young hamachi are eaten raw, while adult buri are eaten grilled with salt, teriyaki, or simmered.
-As the fish grows, it gains more fat and becomes richer in flavor.
-In addition to grilling with salt or teriyaki, fresh buri are also suitable for sashimi and sushi.
-Shabu-shabu made with thinly sliced buri is also popular.
+Yellowtail / Hamachi, buri (はまち, ぶり in Japanese) has a Japanese name that changes depending on its stage of growth.
+Most delicious in winter, when young hamachi are eaten raw, while mature buri are eaten grilled with salt, teriyaki sauce, or simmered.
+As this fish grows, it gains more fat and becomes richer in flavor.
+In addition to grilling and simmering, fresh buri are also suitable for sashimi and sushi.
+Shabu-shabu made with thinly sliced buri is also a popular dish.

 Nutrition facts

 Hamachi, or buri, is high in protein and rich in omega-3 fatty acids such as DHA and EPA, which are effective in supporting cardiovascular health and brain function.
 It also contains a lot of antioxidant vitamins such as vitamin A and vitamin E. Hamachi is also very rich in B vitamins such as B1, B2, B6, and B12, as well as vitamin D, which contribute to energy metabolism and maintaining bone health.
-In addition, it contains minerals such as iron, potassium, and magnesium, which help prevent anemia, regulate blood pressure, and improve muscle function.
-Hamachi also contains taurine, which helps recover from fatigue.
+In addition, this fish contains minerals such as iron, potassium, and magnesium, which help prevent anemia, regulate blood pressure, and improve muscle function.
+Hamachi also contains taurine, which helps with fatigue recovery.

 Hamachi's umami flavor comes from histidine, an essential amino acid, which helps with growth and maintaining nerve function.
-It is a very nutritious fish, but it is important to be aware that it is high in fat.
+This is a very nutritious fish, but it is important to be aware of its high fat content.

 Storage to prevent food loss